Samantha Jack

 About

-Samantha is an associate in the Litigation and Dispute Resolution group at McCabes, having first joined as a graduate in 2022.
+Samantha is an associate in the Litigation and Dispute Resolution group at McCabes, having commenced with the firm as a graduate in 2022.

-She has experience in a diverse range of litigated and non-litigated matters pertaining to estates, contractual disputes and directors disputes.
+She has experience across a broad range of litigated and advisory matters, including contractual disputes, complex corporate and directors’ disputes and estate litigation.

-Samantha holds a combined Bachelor of Laws (Hons) and a Bachelor of International Relations from Bond University in Queensland.
-Samantha has also completed her Graduate Diploma of Legal Practice and was admitted to the Supreme Court of New South Wales in 2022.
+Samantha holds a Bachelor of Laws (Hons) and a Bachelor of International Relations from Bond University, QLD.
+She completed her Graduate Diploma of Legal Practice and was admitted to the Supreme Court of New South Wales in 2022.

-Prior to joining McCabes, Samantha gained experience working at Community Legal Centres in Queensland where she was passionately involved with pro bono claims.
-Samantha also completed an internship at the Artificial Intelligence Asia Pacific Institute where she assisted in writing a report on Trustworthy AI, which was published in August 2021.
+Prior to joining McCabes, Samantha gained experience at Community Legal Centres in Queensland, where she was deeply engaged in pro bono work supporting vulnerable clients.
+She also completed an internship at the Artificial Intelligence Asia Pacific Institute, contributing to a report published in 2021 on Trustworthy AI.

-Samantha is actively involved in the firm's initiatives, including liaising with external community legal centres and assisting with pro bono legal work.
+Samantha remains actively involved in McCabes’ community-focused initiatives, including partnerships with legal centres and the firm’s pro bono program.

 Related insights